spgarbet/rccola/README.md

 If you wish to delete the keys stored in the keyring, simply: `keyring::keyring_delete("your_keyring_name")`.
 The password to a keyring is established the first time it's created.
 If you don't remember or there was a mistake this is the method to reset the keyring and start over.

+To delete a single key from a keyring the command is:
+`keyring::key_delete('rccola', 'your_variable_name', 'your_keyring_name')`

 ### Mac OS Users

 Some versions of MacOS insist on a password with each round trip to the crypto locker.
-If prompted over and over for a password, one can override using the MacOS provided crypto locker and use a local filebased one without this issue.
+If prompted over and over for a password, one can override using the MacOS provided crypto locker and use a local file based one without this issue.

 An Rmarkdown header would look something like this to override using the system keyring with this issue.